Ride Etiquette

 “Coming by” – to let horse riders know you will be passing them

-Hand behind back pointing away from the hazard (move backwards & forwards) – Move out to avoid obstacle
+Hand behind back pointing away from the hazard (move backwards & forwards) – Move in the direction of the pointing hand to avoid the hazard/obstacle

 Directional signals – Indicate turns to other road users